prebid/prebid.github.io/adops/adops-general-sbs.md

 ### Create Native Template

 If you’re working with native inventory, you’ll most likely need to have your native template created and stored before you begin creating your line item.
 Follow your ad server’s instructions for setting up native creative templates.

+If your ad server does not support native, Prebid has options for creating templates in the adunit or in an external script.
+See the [native implementation guide](/prebid/native-implementation.html) for more detail.

 ### Create Keys